MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ## Create an eventhouse

-The eventstream ingests the real-time taxi data, but doesn't currently do anything with it.
-Let's create an eventhouse where we can store the captured data in a table.
+The eventstream captures the real-time taxi data, but it doesn't currently store it anywhere.
+Let's create an eventhouse, where the captured data is saved in a table so you can query it.

-> _**Tip**: An eventhouse gives you durable storage and a KQL database so you can persist the stream and query it later—even as new events arrive.
-KQL (Kusto Query Language) is a read-only, SQL-like language used to quickly explore, filter, and analyze large datasets_
+> _**What is an eventhouse?** It's durable storage built for real-time data.
+It contains a **KQL database**, where your streaming data is saved into tables. **KQL** (Kusto Query Language) is a read-only, SQL-like language designed to quickly explore, filter, and analyze large amounts of data, including data that keeps arriving._

 1. On the menu bar on the left, select **Create**.
 In the *New* page, under the *Real-Time Intelligence* section, select **Eventhouse**.
 Give it a unique name of your choice.